Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution

 The aforementioned methods use the optimization idea of minimizing the mean squared error (MSE) between the recovered SR image and the corresponding HR image.
 Such methods are designed to maximize the peak signal-to-noise ratio (PSNR).
-However, PSNR-oriented methods typically produce over-smoothed edges and lose tiny textures.
-In order to produce photo-realistic SR images, Ledig \emph{et al.}\cite{ledig2017photo} firstly introduced the residual learning within the generative adversarial network (GAN)~\cite{goodfellow2014generative} framework to decrease the distance between the distributions of real images and SR images.
-Yan \emph{et al.}~\cite{8705363} proposed a novel full-reference image quality assessment (FR-IQA) approach for SISR, {\it i.e.}, a loss function called SR-IQA.
-It was combined with $L_2$-Norm to guide their proposed SISR network to achieve better results.
-ESRGAN~\cite{wang2018esrgan} further extends the network to produce more photo-realistic images.
+However, they typically produce over-smoothed edges and lack tiny textures.
+To produce photo-realistic SR images, Ledig \emph{et al.}\cite{ledig2017photo} first used the generative adversarial network (GAN)~\cite{goodfellow2014generative} to match the underlying distributions of HR and SR images.
+ESRGAN~\cite{wang2018esrgan} further extended the generator network and used the Relativistic Discriminator~\cite{jolicoeur-martineau2018} to produce more photo-realistic images.
 However, as shown in Fig.\ref{fig:GAN_based}, the discriminator in these GAN-based methods only outputs a score of the whole input SR/HR image, which is a coarse way to guide the generator.
-Furthermore, the previous GAN-based methods typically use two independent networks for the generator and the discriminator to generate photo-realistic images and discriminate the HR image and the generated SR image, respectively.
-However, the shallow parts (first several layers) of the two networks both aim at extracting tiny features such as corners and edges, which we believe should be correlated.
+Furthermore, the generator and discriminator of these works are considered to be independent, while we believe there should be significant information to be shared.
+For example, the lower-level parts of the two networks both aim at extracting tiny features such as corners and edges, which we believe should be correlated.